keithgroup/group-scripts/examples/abcluster-cleaner/README.md

   -h, --help            show this help message and exit --decimals [decimals]
                         Number of decimal points to write in xyz files.
 Defaults to 8.
+  -r, --recursive       Recursively clean XYZ files.
+  --no_remove           Do not remove .gjf or .cluster files.
+  --exclude EXCLUDE [EXCLUDE ...]
+                        Ignore paths that contain at least one of these words.
+  --include INCLUDE [INCLUDE ...]
+                        Only include files that contain all of these words.
 ```

 ## Examples